Canucks vs. Sharks: Betting Trends, Odds, Advanced Stats

 Canucks Betting Insights

-- The Canucks have been a moneyline favorite eight times this season, and have finished 6-2 in those games.
+- The Canucks have been a moneyline favorite 10 times this season, and have finished 8-2 in those games.

-- Vancouver has not played a game with moneyline odds of -375 or shorter.
+- Vancouver has played as a moneyline favorite of -275 or shorter in just one game this season, and won.

-- The implied moneyline probability in this matchup gives the Canucks a 78.9% chance to win.
+- The implied moneyline probability for this matchup gives the Canucks a 73.3% chance to win.

-- Vancouver's 18 matches this season have finished above this game's total of 6.5 goals 14 times.
+- In 15 of 21 matches this season, Vancouver and its opponent have combined to finish above 6.5 goals.

 Canucks vs Sharks Additional Info